-AnnualCreditReport.com is the only website for free credit reports that is mandated and authorized by the federal government.
-But it’s still a bit sketchy…
+AnnualCreditReport.com is the only website for free credit reports that is mandated and authorized by federal government, but it’s not without problems.

-In 2003 President Bush signed into law the Fair and Accurate Credit Transaction Act.
-One of its provisions required each of the 3 major credit bureaus (Experian, Equifax, and TransUnion) to provide consumers free access to their credit reports every 12 months.
+In 2003 President George W. Bush signed into law the Fair and Accurate Credit Transaction Act.
+One of its provisions required each of the three major credit bureaus (Experian, Equifax, and TransUnion) to provide consumers free access to their credit reports every 12 months.

-This act gave birth to the AnnualCreditReport.com website, which contrary to popular belief, is not a government ran site.
-Rather, it is operated by Central Source LLC, which is a joint venture created by the three credit reporting agencies.
+This act gave birth to the AnnualCreditReport.com website, which contrary to popular belief, is not a government-run site.
+Rather, it is operated by Central Source LLC, which is a joint venture created by the three credit reporting agencies – Experian, Equifax and TransUnion.

-We all remember that imposter website, FreeCreditReport.com, which took a lot of criticism for its similar sounding name (sidenote: they now focus on their other site, FreeCreditScore.com instead).
+The similarly titled FreeCreditReport.com took a lot of criticism for its similar sounding name (side note: they now focus on their other site, FreeCreditScore.com instead).
 But in all fairness, it’s not like AnnualCreditReport.com has the best name either.

 Why?
 Because with the word “annual” in there, many people assume that means once per year.
-They think it means they can check their credit report from each of the 3 bureaus once per calendar year (example: Check Equifax once in 2013, once in 2014, and so forth).
+They think it means they can check their credit report from each of the three bureaus once per calendar year.

 Unfortunately, that’s not how it actually works.
 Rather than going by calendar year, it goes by every 12 months.

-When the end of the calendar year rolls around – like Oct, Nov, and Dec – I regularly hear from consumers who rush to check all 3 credit reports, thinking the clock will reset on January 1st.
-It’s not ‘til the following year when they discover they will have to wait 12 full months after checking before they can do it again.
-If they would have known that, they wouldn’t have checked all 3 at the same time.
+When the end of the calendar year rolls around – like the fourth quarter – I regularly hear from consumers who rush to check all three credit reports, thinking the clock will reset on January 1.
+It’s not until the following year when they discover they will have to wait twelve full months after checking before they can do it again.

 The “I want my free credit score” is an advertisement and so is the Score tab which is next to the Report tab at the top.